-- an asymmetrical built form with projecting rooms along the west and south elevations - corrugated iron hip and gable roof with exposed rafter ends and a gablet at the apex of the main hip roof - return verandah with timber floor that sits under the continuation of the main roof line and features a splayed corner with gablet - pattern of fenestration - block-fronted timber cladding (simulating ashlar stone work) to its principal western and southern façades - · weatherboard cladding to its secondary façade - roughcast render to its gable ends and gablets - turned timber verandah posts set with a distinctive 'flat' cast iron frieze and brackets in a curvilinear pattern. - red brick chimneys with corbelled brick caps and strapwork - double-hung timber sash windows - window hoods - front door and door at eastern end of the verandah with leadlight and moulded surround - decorative timber scallop work along the barge boards of the gable ends and gablets and along the fascia of the verandah
+- · an asymmetrical built form with projecting rooms along the west and south elevations - corrugated iron hip and gable roof with exposed rafter ends and a gablet at the apex of the main hip roof - return verandah with timber floor that sits under the continuation of the main roof line and which features a splayed corner with gablet, original and replacement turned timber posts and original and replacement 'flat' cast iron frieze and brackets - · pattern of fenestration - block-fronted timber cladding (simulating ashlar stone work) to its principal western and southern façades - weatherboard cladding to its secondary façade - · roughcast render to its gable ends and gablets - turned timber verandah posts set with a distinctive 'flat' cast iron frieze and brackets in a curvilinear pattern. - red brick chimneys with corbelled brick caps and strapwork - double-hung timber sash windows - window hoods - front door and door at eastern end of the verandah with leadlight and moulded surround. - decorative timber scallop work along the barge boards of the gable ends and gablets and along the fascia of the verandah